 Depending on the type of space you’re working with, you may have access to the outdoors or you may be limited to a sunny kitchen window!
 Do not fear, both of these are workable.

 If you’re working with an outdoor area, think about how to maximize the space - can you use hanging pots as well as some that sit on the ground?
+Can you take advantage of vertical growing where you could grow cucumbers or squash on a trellis?
 Will a mess cause problems with neighbors?
 Where is the nearest water source?

 Sunlight

-It’s important to choose the spot in your home with the most light.
+It’s important to choose the spot in your home or outdoor space with the most light.
+This will help widen the types of plants you’re able to grow.
 Many fruiting plants require a full day of sunlight (6-8 hours) which can be hard to come by in an apartment or certain urban homes.
 But, if you don’t have that much light there are still options!
-Salad greens (such as arugula and lettuce) and kitchen herbs (chives, thyme, and oregano) can all be partial shade tolerant.
+Salad greens (such as arugula and lettuce) and kitchen herbs (chives, thyme, and oregano) can all be partial-shade tolerant.

 Water